NuNetwork/documentation/_kb/rpc-api.md

 Return a JSON object representing the serialized, hex-encoded transaction.

 ### distribute

 `distribute <cutoff timestamp> <amount> [<proceed>]`

-cutoff is date and time at which the share balances should be considered.
-Format is unix time.
+\<cutoff timestamp\> is the date and time at which the share balances should be considered formatted in unix epoch time.

 ### dumpprivkey

 `dumpprivkey <ppcoinaddress>`

-Reveals the private key corresponding to <ppcoinaddress>.
+Reveals the private key corresponding to \<ppcoinaddress\>.

 ### encryptwallet